wp-plugins/treeview-on-contents/readme.txt

 == Installation ==

 1. Upload the entire `treeview-on-contents` folder to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-There is no question yet.
+Q: treeview is broken when you install the google analyticator.
+A: Please disable the setting of Outbound link tracking.

+= What about foo bar? =

 == Screenshots ==